unional/globalify/README.md

 globalify({
         module: 'gedi',
         version: '0.10.0', // OPTIONAL, Will default to x.x.x
-        globalVariable: 'gedi', // OPTIONAL, Will default to the module name.
+        globalVariable: 'gedi' or function(moduleName, version){ ... }, // OPTIONAL, Will default to the module name pascalCased.
-        instalDirectory: 'someDir' // OPTIONAL, Will default to globalify_modules },
+        installDirectory: 'someDir' // OPTIONAL, Will default to globalify_modules },
     function(error){
         // Something went a bit shit.